JacksonHagood/CPP_Basics/08_Strings/strings.md

 ## C-strings

 **C-strings** are a built-in method of defining strings in C as an array of characters.
 As arrays in C++ do not have an automatic size property, the end of a C-string is denoted by a null character (`\0`).
 The end of the C-string is not necessarily the end of the array, but it can never exceed it.
 For example, the below c-string stores `"Hello"` in the first 5 indexes.
 The end of the c-string is then indicated by the null character in index 5.
 The last 4 indexes are therefore not part of the c-string, as they are part of the null character.
-This can be demonstrated by outputting the c-string which does not show any of the charcters after `"Hello"`.
+This can be demonstrated by outputting the c-string which does not show any of the characters after `"Hello"`.

 ```C++
 char array[10] = {'H', 'e', 'l', 'l', 'o', '\0', '-', '-', '-', '-'};